-- Season Dates -The otter season is the same as the beaver season (Nov.5-March 31 in the North Zone; Nov.
-10 - March 31 in the South Zone).
+- Season Dates -The otter season is the same as the beaver season (November 10 - March 31)

 Otter Registration Permit - Trappers must purchase an Otter Registration Permit within 48 hours after harvesting a river otter.
 The cost of a permit is $5 plus a vendor’s fee.
-The temporary otter pelt permit will be available over-the-counter (OTC) from DNR Direct license and permit vendors, by phone at 1-888-673-7648 (1-888-6PERMIT), or online through the Illinois DNR License Sales Site.
+The otter pelt permit will be available over-the-counter (OTC) from license and permit vendors, by phone at 1-888-673-7648 (1-888-6PERMIT), or online.
 You will be mailed an official CITES pelt tag within 2-3 weeks after purchasing a permit.
 NOTE: Do not purchase a permit before you harvest an otter.

-Frequently Asked Questions.
-This link will take you directly to the River Otter section of the Hunting and Trapping Digest.
-When the document opens, simply scroll down a few lines.
-Contine reading the bottom of page 27 and the top of page 28.
+This link will take you to the Hunting and Trapping Digest.
+When the document opens, simply scroll down to page 45 and 46.